adammish/adammish-web/src/site/poems/2020/09/soars.md

 and then you
 came home and

-the saphone comes right in
+the saxophone comes right in

 right then and
 you know the